Byont-Ventures/hackathon/STRETCH.md

 > **NOTE**: If you are looking to mock ethers.js behavior, have a look at [Mocketh](https://github.com/Byont-Ventures/mocketh), a typed ethers.js mocking library for mocking Ethereum calls.
 It works by implementing a custom provider that intercepts and impersonates Ethereum calls.

-## Stretch Challenge 3: Minting Dapp without Wagmi / RainbowKit 🤓
+## Stretch Challenge 3: Minting Dapp Without Wagmi / RainbowKit 🤓

 Wagmi and RainbowKit are excellent if you want to create a Dapp quickly, but it is also good to understand what is happening under the hood.
 So, let's make the minting Dapp from the [Frontend Challenges](/frontend/README.md), but without libraries such as Wagmi or RainbowKit!
 You are only allowed to use EthersJS or Web3JS.